theodi/synthetic-data-tutorial/README.md

 **What is this?**

-A hands-on tutorial to show how to create synthetic data using some Python libraries.
+A hands-on tutorial showing how to use Python to create synthetic data.

 **Wait, what is this "synthetic data" you speak of?**

 It's data that is created by an automated process which contains many of the statistical patterns of an original dataset.
-If you do this well enough, you can release the synthetic data knowing that you've kept a lot of the useful information in the dataset while removing most, if not all, of the personal information.
+It is also sometimes used as a way to release data that has no personal information in it, even if the original did contain lots of data that could identify people.
+This means programmers and data scientists can crack on building software and algorithms that they know will work similarly on the real data.

 **Who is this tutorial for?**